Fitness & Workout Trends Hitting the Gyms in the Suburbs

-We get it—moving to the suburbs means finding a new place or, even, places to get your sweat on.
+We get it—moving to the suburbs means finding a new place, or even multiple gyms in the suburbs, to get your sweat on.
 As diehard studio aficionados, when we made the leap from the city, we were relieved to find our city faves had also become suburban fitness trends.
-Some other urban workout trends that are popping up in the ‘burbs?
+Some other urban workout trends that are popping up in the gyms in the suburbs?

 SLT(Strengthen, Lengthen, and Tone)